-Dieffenbachia (also known as dumb cane) is a popular houseplant that’s grown for its showy foliage.
-Leaves are generally green with splashes or blotches of creamy white, although cultivars have expanded the palette to include yellow.
-This plant can grow quite large in the right setting (6 to 10 feet tall in its native Brazil, for example), but offers space-friendly sizes, too.
-As lower leaves drop, the plant’s “cane” becomes visible.
+Dieffenbachia (also known as dumb cane) is a popular houseplant grown for its large, showy leaves.
+They are generally green with splashes or blotches of creamy white, although cultivars have expanded the palette to include yellow.
+This plant can grow quite large in the right setting (6 to 10 feet tall in its native Brazil, for example), but offers smaller sizes, too.
+As lower leaves naturally drop off over time, the plant’s cane-like stems become visible.

-In larger dieffenbachia, the individual leaves (which are thick and glossy) reach more than a foot long.
+On larger dieffenbachias, the individual leaves (which are thick and glossy) can reach more than a foot long.
 Even better, the foliage comes in a variety of patterns and colors that include light green, dark green, cream, and gold seen in stripes, solids, speckles, and edges.
 Keep the leaves looking shiny by wiping them occasionally with a damp cloth.
-You can also spray them with a "leaf shine" product to upgrade their glossiness.

 Dieffenbachia Care Must-Knows

 Dieffenbachia doesn't require much care to thrive.
 Although it tolerates low light, it does best in bright, indirect light with protection from sun.
 Filtered light is especially important in the spring and summer when dieffenbachia is putting out new leaves, which may suffer from sunburn if exposed to bright light that shines directly on the plant.
 When planting in a container, use a general-purpose potting mix with plenty of peat moss to help retain moisture.
 This plant likes consistently moist, well-drained soil that is allowed to dry out to an inch or so below the surface between waterings.
 Soggy soil can be fatal, so make sure your potted plant doesn't sit in water.